yconst/burro/README.md

 Burro runs on Raspbian.
 We recommend the latest Raspbian image from the folks at EMLID.
 [Here are the instructions](https://docs.emlid.com/navio2/common/ardupilot/configuring-raspberry-pi/) to get it installed and running on an SD card.
 You will need to [expand your filesystem](http://elinux.org/RPi_raspi-config#expand_rootfs_-_Expand_root_partition_to_fill_SD_card).

-You can also use a [vanilla Raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
+If you don;t use NAVIO2 you can also use a [vanilla Raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
 If you do so, you'll need to [enable Camera and I2C](https://github.com/yconst/burro/wiki/Enable-Camera-and-I2C-in-Raspberry-Pi).

 ### Installation